Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex2/README.md

 	</Page>
 	````

 1. Press **F5** to build and run the project.
-Your app should now look like the follwing.
+Your app should now look like the following.

 	![ANGLE app](../../Images/ex2-rotating-cube-black.PNG?raw=true "ANGLE app")